emrysr/dillinger/mosquitto_sub.md

 # QOS
 ### MQTT supports three service levels qualities:

-- `QoS = 0` - means one delivery at most.
+- `QoS = 0` - **one delivery at most**.
     The message is delivered according to the capabilities of the underlying network.
 No response is sent by the receiver and no retry is performed by the sender.
 The receiver gets the message either once or not at all.
-- `QoS = 1` - means one delivery at least.
+- `QoS = 1` - **one delivery at least**.
     This quality of service ensures that the message arrives at the receiver at least once, but there’s a probability of duplicating messages on the receiver’s side.
 If the publisher has not received the acknowledgment of delivery from the message broker, it sends the message again.
 After the duplicated message is received by the broker, the latter sends it again to all subscribers.
-- `QoS  = 2` -  means one delivery exactly.
+- `QoS  = 2` -  **one delivery exactly**.
     This is the highest quality of service.
 It is used when neither loss nor duplication of messages are acceptable.

+I'm using QoS 1 in my initial testing.

 # todo
 - authentication